Make and Zapier compared (and a better and easier alternative)

 Here's the short take on how Make and Zapier compare:

 • Make: Best for technical users and power builders who need granular control over complex, multi-step automations.
 Its visual canvas, advanced logic (branching, iteration, error handling), and credit-based pricing make it ideal for teams willing to invest the learning curve.
-AI features are expanding fast with next-gen AI Agents being integrated directly into the Scenario Builder (with a redesigned UI, reasoning panel, and multimodal inputs), an AI Toolkit, MCP server support, and 400+ AI app integrations.
+AI features are evolving fast with next-gen AI Agents now built directly into the Scenario Builder, a reasoning panel for step-by-step visibility, multimodal inputs, an AI Toolkit, MCP server support, and 400+ AI app integrations.

 • Zapier: Best for teams that want speed and simplicity with the broadest integration library on the market (8,000+ apps).
-The linear workflow builder is approachable for non-technical users, and Zapier has been stacking AI features aggressively — including dedicated AI Agents with versioning, Chatbots, Canvas, AI Guardrails for safety checks, and MCP support with Tool Bundle Sharing.
+The linear workflow builder is approachable for non-technical users, and Zapier has been stacking AI features aggressively.
+That includes dedicated AI Agents with versioning, Chatbots, Canvas, AI Guardrails for safety checks, and MCP support with Tool Bundle Sharing.
 Just watch out for fragmented pricing on AI add-ons.

 A bit of background on workflow automation